Oregon Route 8: History

 The section between Beaverton and Hillsboro was built around 1918.
 Constructed of cement, it partly replaced a county road built of dirt that ran on the southern side of the railroad tracks.
 The earlier road came from Portland via Bertha Blvd. on Farmington Road and veered north on what is now Kinnaman Road until 209th Avenue in Reedville, where it then ran parallel to the rail tracks.
 At Witch Hazel it then followed the modern Witch Hazel and River roads into Hillsboro proper.

-In March 1919, Hillsboro elected to have the highway moved from Main Street two blocks south to Baseline Street (eastbound traffic was later moved to Oak Street).
-Washington County planners in March 1953 decided to have the highway widened to four lanes.
+In 1918, the highway was included as part of Oregon's state highways list as Forest Grove-McMinnville Highway No. 29.

+Hillsboro decided in March 1919 to have the new road travel along Baseline Street, two blocks south of Main Street where the road was to run.

+In March 1953, Washington County planners decided to have the highway widened to four lanes from Beaverton to Forest Grove.
+The city of Beaverton paid $5.8 million in urban renewal funds to build an overpass between Murray and 170th Avenue that removed a railroad crossing in 1983.

 Major intersections

 Note: mileposts do not reflect actual mileage due to realignments.

+For the TV highway, those portions not on Oregon Route 8 are: